 ORANGUTANS IN GREEN LIFE AND BUKIT LAWANG

 During your stay on the Green Life reserve there is a good chance you will see wild orangutans but we cannot guarantee it.
-Volunteers may want to visit the orangutan rescue station in Bukit Lawang.
+Visitors of project may want to visit the orangutan rescue station in Bukit Lawang.
 While we recognise the value of their work, we do not promote this organisation, as we are opposed to it as an attraction.
 We believe that the regular feeding and human contact disturbs the natural behaviour of orangutans and prevents their full return to the wild.
 It also exposes them to human diseases.

-VOLUNTEERS AND WILD ANIMALS
+VISITORS AND WILD ANIMALS

 The Green Life project is committed to the preservation of the rainforest in its natural state and seeks to minimise any disturbance to wildlife.
 We ask you to follow these basic rules: